-Class Schedule - Spring 2021
+Class Schedule - Summer 2021

 Most extreme manifestations of weather and climate are analyzed in terms of their physical basis and their historical, economic and human consequences.
 Emphasis is placed on the interplay between technological advances, the evolution of meteorology as a science, and the impacts of extreme weather (winter storms, floods, severe thunderstorms, hurricanes, El Nino).
 Technological advances include satellites, weather radars and profilers, and computer models used for weather prediction.
 Same as ESE 120.

 Students learn to recognize the structural features characteristic of supercellular convection, organized mesoscale convective systems, frontal squall lines, and ordinary thunderstorms, and to relate these structures to theory and conceptual models.
 Students forecast atmospheric convection, providing daily meteorological forecast discussions and analysis of current and future weather conditions.
 This course includes a mandatory 12-14 day field trip.
 Additional fees may apply.
 See Class Schedule.
 Approved for S/U grading only.
 May be repeated in separate terms to a maximum of 6 hours.
 Prerequisite: ATMS 201.
 ATMS Majors or Minors only with consent of instructor.

 Individual study or reading at an advanced undergraduate level in a subject not covered in normal course offerings or undergraduate research performed under faculty supervision.
 1 to 4 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 8 hours.
 Prerequisite: Consent of advisor and faculty member supervising work.

 Individual study or reading in a subject not covered in normal course offerings.
 1 to 4 graduate hours.
 No professional credit.
 May be repeated to a maximum of 8 hours.
 Prerequisite: Consent of instructor.